chin2p/Myshell-project/readme.txt

 other than the built-in functions.

 Extensions -

+3.1 Escape Sequence
+ - We implemented this extension which allows escaping of special characters.
+As said in the file it removes the special handling of the character following it.

 3.2 Home directory
  - We implemented this extension which just changes working directory to home directory if user inputs cd without any arguments.